Beverly A. Gould Chapin Endowed Music Award

 2016 Recipient: Amy Henderson

 Elizabeth G. Ross Vocal Music ScholarshipThis award was established by President George Ross and CMU First Lady Elizabeth Ross and is intended for an entering student from the Detroit, Flint or Saginaw metropolitan areas who exhibits exceptional promise as a vocal music major.
+The recipient will be determined by the Director of the School of Music in consultation with the Dean of the College of Communication and Fine Arts and the Office of Scholarships and Financial Aid.

 2016 Recipient: Essence Simmons